 - Give the history of the situation and explain how this problem developed.

-- Use a frame story which gives an example of the problem in the introduction and then a return to the problem being solved in the conclusion.
+- Use a frame story that gives an example of the problem in the introduction and then a return to the problem being solved in the conclusion.

-- Use a vivid description with sensory details that makes the reader see the situation.
+- Use a vivid description with sensory details that make the reader see the situation.

 At the end of your introduction, you can ask your thesis question and then give your solution idea as the thesis statement.
 Here are some tips: